emberjs/data/tests/warp-drive__schema-record/README.md

-# SchemaRecord Tests
+# ReactiveResource Tests

-Provides testing for the SchemaRecord
+Provides testing for the ReactiveResource